Dangerous fire conditions forecast for Tuesday 12 November

 Published Date: 10 Nov 2019

-Extreme fire danger is now forecast for the Central Ranges, including the Canobolas Zone, area on Tuesday 12 November 2019, due to worsening weather conditions.
+Catastrophic fire danger is now forecast for the Greater Sydney, including the Blue Mountains and Greater Hunter areas on Tuesday 12 November 2019, due to worsening weather conditions.

 High temperatures, strong winds and low humidity are forecast, making conditions dangerous.